Tornadoes of 2018: April 6–7 (United States)

-April 13–15
+April 13–15 (United States)

 From the April 13 to 15, a three-day outbreak of tornadoes impacted the Midwest, Deep South, and East Coast of the United States, several of which were strong.
 On April 13, the Storm Prediction Center issued a moderate risk of severe weather across parts of Arkansas, Louisiana, and Texas, including a 15% hatched risk area for tornadoes.
 An enhanced risk of severe weather was issued for parts of Missouri and Iowa as well.
 Supercell thunderstorms developed and multiple tornadoes touched down in the threat area that evening, including an EF2 multiple-vortex tornado that struck Mountainburg, Arkansas.
 This tornado tossed vehicles from roads, severely damaged multiple homes, and injured four people.
 A high-end EF2 ripped the roofs and exterior walls from a home near Norwood, Missouri as well.
 Later that night and into the early morning hours of April 14, the storms merged into a large squall line and pushed eastward across parts of the Southern United States.
 An enhanced risk of severe weather was issued for parts of Louisiana, Mississippi, and Alabama, including a 10% risk of tornadoes.
 A large EF1 tornado moved through Shreveport, Bossier City, and Red Chute, Louisiana during the early morning hours and downed many trees, one of which fell onto a travel trailer and killed a child inside.
 An EF2 tornado near Bryceland destroyed barns and ripped much of the roof off of a home as well, while another EF2 near Carencro damaged homes and businesses along its path.
 An EF2 tornado near Portland, Arkansas also caused heavy damage.
 During the mid-morning hours, an EF2 tornado embedded in the squall line struck Meridian, Mississippi, causing significant damage to homes and apartment buildings.

 On April 15, an enhanced risk of severe weather was issued for parts of Virginia and the Carolinas, again including a 10% risk of tornadoes.
 Semi-discrete supercell structures embedded in the line produced strong tornadoes in North Carolina, South Carolina, and Virginia.
 One high-end EF2 tornado destroyed homes and businesses, and damaged an elementary school as it moved through populated areas of Greensboro, North Carolina, injuring ten people.
 An EF2 tornado near Gilbert, South Carolina caused severe damage to trees, power poles, and chicken houses.
 Another strong tornado heavily damaged businesses and flipped vehicles as it moved through the Lynchburg, Virginia area before striking Elon at EF3 strength.
 Many homes were badly damaged or destroyed in Elon, including several poorly anchored homes that were leveled and swept from their foundations.
 One person was killed as a result of this outbreak, and 29 others were injured.
 73 tornadoes were confirmed.